Bruce Cockburn: Documentaries and soundtracks

 Cockburn wrote and performed the theme song for the children's television series Franklin.
 He composed and performed, with Hugh Marsh, the music for the National Film Board of Canada documentary feature Waterwalker (1984), directed by Bill Mason.
 He also composed two songs for the classic English-Canadian film Goin' Down the Road (1970), directed by Donald Shebib.

-In 1998 Cockburn travelled with filmmaker Robert Lang to Mali, West Africa, where he jammed with Grammy Award-winning blues musician Ali Farka Toure and kora master Toumani Diabate.
+In 1998, Cockburn travelled with filmmaker Robert Lang to Mali, West Africa, where he jammed with blues musician Ali Farka Toure and kora player Toumani Diabate.
 The month-long journey was documented in the film River of Sand, which won the Regard Canadien award for best documentary at the Vues d'Afrique Film Festival in Montreal.
 It was also invited for competition at the International Festival of Environmental Films in Paris.

-In 2007 Cockburn's music was featured in the movie adaptation of Irvine Welsh's best-selling novel Ecstasy: Three Tales of Chemical Romance.
+In 2007, Cockburn's music was used in the movie adaptation of Irvine Welsh's novel Ecstasy: Three Tales of Chemical Romance.

-A documentary film, Bruce Cockburn Pacing the Cage, was released in 2013 on television and a brief theatrical showing; directed by Joel Goldberg, gave a rare look into Cockburn's music, life and politics.
+A documentary film, Bruce Cockburn Pacing the Cage, was released in 2013 on television and a brief theatrical showing; directed by Joel Goldberg, gave a look into Cockburn's music, life and politics.

 In 2018, Cockburn contributed the song "3 Al Purdys" to the compilation album The Al Purdy Songbook.

 Covers and tributes

-Several artists have covered Cockburn's songs, including:
+A number of artists have covered Cockburn's songs, including: